DanceItBreakIt/image_replacer/README.md

-# image_replacer
+# Image Replacer
-Replaces all images on a website with any image you want.
+A Firefox extention that replaces all images on a website with any image you want.